What Is Lean Manufacturing and Do You Need It?

 Enterprise resource planning systems

-An ERP is a must for manufacturing businesses in 2021.
+An ERP is a must for manufacturing businesses.
 ERPs are systems that unify data across a business, and can cover a wide range of areas, such as:

 - Inventory and supply chain